THE SCIENCE OF ACUPUNCTURE

 ACUPUNCTURE IS EXCELLENT FOR PAIN.

 There have been many studies done on the efficacy of acupuncture in the treatment of pain conditions.
-Check out Evidence Based Acupuncture website for in-depth meta-analysis for pain conditions with easy and concise explanations of how acupuncture works.
+Check out the Evidence Based Acupuncture website for in-depth meta-analysis for pain conditions with easy and concise explanations of how acupuncture works.

 Acupuncture for Chronic Pain: Update of an Individual Patient Data Meta-Analysis